 (c) Each party shall bear its own expenses of the arbitration, including, without limitation, fees and expenses of counsel incident to any mediation or arbitration.
 The fees and expenses of the arbitrators and the AAA shall be borne equally by the parties.
 The arbitrators shall have the power and authority to award expenses to the prevailing party if the arbitrators elect to do so, but in no event shall any party be liable to another party, except with respect to a liability imposed as a result of a third-party claim or allegation for any exemplary, punitive, special, indirect, consequential, remote, or speculative damages, even if caused by the sole, joint, and/or concurrent negligence, strict liability, or other fault of such party.

-Third Parties, (a) Enron shall not engage any third to perform the Services without the prior consent of Bridgeline.
-Bridgeline shall pay the costs and expenses for the retention of such third parties.
-Should Bridgeline engage any third parties to assist them, Enron shall, should Bridgeline request, reasonably assist such third party.

 Governing Law.
 This Service Agreement shall be governed by and construed in accordance with the laws of the State of Texas.

 Successors and Assigns.
 This Service Agreement shall be binding upon and inure to the benefit of any permitted successors and assigns.